lugino-emeritus/py-ntlib/README.md

 Collection of python (3.8+) modules developed for various projects.

-To make it available in `sys.path` the script `ntlib/add-path.py` can be called from the interpreter.
-It updates file mylibs.pth in site-packages with a link to this namespace package.
+To make it available in `sys.path` the script `ntlib/_add_path.py` can be called from the interpreter.
+It updates or creates file mylibs.pth in site-packages with a link to this namespace package.
-Thus, it is possible that the same modules can be used on different systems of a dual-boot computer.
+Thus, it is possible that the same installation can be used on different systems of a dual-boot computer.
 Furthermore, this allows the development of libraries without naming issues:

 ```
 FOLDER STRUCTURE: